-Eligible assets include PI assets (i) which contribute to fight against climate change, i.e. defined eligible categories (ii).
-Eligible assets are assessed according to ESG and PI assessment frameworks evaluated by Vigeo, and available on the Issuer website in the Investors Relations section.
+Eligible assets include PI assets (i) which contribute to fight against climate change, i.e. defined eligible category (ii).
+Eligible assets are assessed according to ESG and PI assessment frameworks evaluated by Vigeo Eiris, and available on the Issuer website in the Investors Relations section.

-(i) Pl assets are assets which have a positive impact on at least one of the three main sustainable development pillars (environment, social and economic) and for which an appropriate management of potential negative impacts is implemented (including avoidance, mitigation, remediation and/or compensation)

-(ii) Eligible asset categories have been defined to focus on positive impacts on climate, as positively contributing to fight against climate change:
+- (i) Pl assets are assets which have a positive impact on at least one of the three main sustainable development pillars (environment, social and economic) and for which an appropriate management of potential negative impacts is implemented (including avoidance, mitigation, remediation and/or compensation) - (ii) Eligible asset category is defined to focus on positive impacts on climate, as positively contributing to climate change mitigation.

-Energy project Categories Definition Approximate share Climate benefits Renewable Energies Investment in conception, construction and installation of renewable energy production units, i.e. energy produced from renewable non-fossil sources including hydro, geothermal, wind, solar, biomass or from any other renewable source of energy 80-100% Reduction of GHG emissions zero-carbon energy use Collective Transports & Infrastructure Investment in conception, construction, development and maintenance of public collective transport and collective transport infrastructure 0-20% Reduction of GHG emissions due to transport optimization and/or lower-carbon energy use
+Eligible asset Category Definition Environmenta benefits ıl Renewable Energy Investment in conception, construction and installation of renewable energy production units, i.e. energy produced from renewable non-fossil sources including hydro, geothermal, wind, solar, biomass or from any other renewable source of energy GHG

-Climate benefits of these assets have been described and ex-ante estimated by internal expertise, as contributing to fight against climate change, due to reduction and/or avoidance of GHG emissions.
+Environmental benefits of these assets have been described and ex-ante estimated by internal expertise, as contributing to climate change mitigation, due to reduction and/or avoidance of GHG emissions.